 Meghan Collins is a full-time instructor at York University’s English Language Institute.
 She is a passionate teacher whose education and experience help her students succeed.
 Meghan’s education includes a Bachelor of Science Honours from the University of Guelph, a Master of Education in Teaching English as a Second Language from the University of Tasmania, and the CELTA, TESL Ontario and TESL Canada certificates.

 Her passion has taken her around the world, teaching in South Korea, China, Thailand, Cambodia, Turkey, and Canada.
 She has presented her work at international conferences, including TESL Ontario, TESL Canada and at the World Conference of Online Learning.
 Meghan is also skilled at creating learning materials, both synchronous and asynchronous, using the most current pedagogy and technology.

 Through this education and experience, Meghan has a strong understanding of how to motivate her students through engaging communicative and task-based lessons, leaving them proficient in the English skills needed to excel in their university courses and confident in all of the academic situations they will encounter.

 Yuliya Miakisheva is a passionate language educator who has been committed to providing her students with learner-centered educational opportunities in North America and overseas for over 25 years.

-Yuliya has been exploring innovative solutions in higher education and their application in ESL teaching through individual and team projects and professional development opportunities.
+In her work, Yuliya has been exploring innovative solutions in higher education and their application in language teaching through individual and team projects and professional development opportunities.
 Yuliya regularly presents at professional conferences, locally and internationally, and has a number of professional publications.